Office of Origin: Marketing

-1. Reasoned dissent is welcome at Lake Michigan College; disruption of College activities will not be tolerated.
+- Dissent is welcome at the College; disruption of College activities will not be tolerated.

-2. Students, staff and College guests and visitors are free to support causes by orderly means that do not disrupt College operations or activities.
+- Students, employees and guests are free to support causes by orderly means that do not disrupt College operations or activities.

-3. Individual members of the College community speak only for themselves in their public expressions or demonstrations.
-Lake Michigan College Marketing Services coordinates institutional response to the media.
+- Individual members of the College community speak only for themselves in their public expressions or demonstrations.
+College Marketing Services coordinates and issues all institutional response to the media.

-4. Members of the College community are welcome to distribute literature where it will not interfere with classes or other College functions.
-However, literature may only be posted on the public bulletin board space located in each facility.
-Political campaign posters and placards are not allowed to be installed on College property.
+- Individuals may distribute materials, including printed political and advocacy materials related to First Amendment activities and political demonstrating, where it will not interfere with classes or any other College function.
+Literature may only be posted on the public bulletin board space located in each facility.
+Political campaign posters and other such materials are not allowed to be installed on College property.

-6. Protesting will only be permitted outside of any Lake Michigan College facility.
-Assigned space will be at least one hundred feet from the entrance of any College building.
+- Protesters will be assigned to a particular place 100 feet from the event on campus by a College employee or representative.
+Protesting is only permitted outside of a College facility.
+Assigned space will be at least 100 feet from the entrance of a College building.

-7. Disruption, force, or threat of force is not an acceptable form of protest at Lake Michigan College and will not be tolerated.
+- Disruption, force, or threat of force is not an acceptable form of protest at the College and will not be tolerated.

-9. Lake Michigan College may, in its discretion, call upon local law enforcement agencies for assistance and/or may impose its own disciplinary sanctions upon person(s) who violate these guidelines.
+- The College may, at its discretion, call upon law enforcement agencies for assistance and/or may impose its own disciplinary sanctions upon person(s) who violate this policy.